What time does the 2023 MTV VMAs start and how to watch?

 As usual, the VMAs will be live-streamed on the MTV channel.
 It will also be simulcast on CMT, Comedy Central, Logo, BET, BET Her, MTV2, VH1, Nickelodeon, and Paramount Network.

 Those without cable television can still catch the full show on the MTV website.
-For US-based fans, the ceremony will also be available to stream live on Paramount+.

-Those outside of the US will be able to access the live stream via VPN.
+For those outside of the US, you will be able to access the live stream via VPN.

 Who will be performing?